Human Rights & Diversity

 • Goal 16

-• Ensure 100% attendance rate in human rights training for all employees
+• Ensure 100% of employees participate in human rights and anti-harassment training

 For detailed targets and results, please refer to Sustainability Strategies, Goals and Results.